 To determine if you are breathing inadequately, look in the mirror, and breathe normally.
 If your chest and shoulder move more than your belly, then practice diaphragmatic breathing.
 Diaphragmatic breathing is best because you are able to fill your lungs fully.
 The Cleveland Clinic has a great explanation on this technique.
 Link here.
 Additionally, more shoulder and chest breathing means tight traps and shoulders.

 Stress Management With This Tasty Herb and Tea

 Both matcha tea and cilantro exhibit improvements in stress and anxiety.
 Matcha is popular as you’ll see it on most coffee shop menus.
 Cilantro is a diverse herb that can be used in a variety of dishes.
 Learn more about each here and here.

 A less stressful work environment or home is important for productivity.
 Less stress equals more productivity.
 Studies show that air quality, light wattage, work station ergonomics, and office layout impact work productivity.

 Clutter is controllable.
 The more clutter in your environment the more opportunity for objects to divert your attention.
 The best way to remove clutter, is ask yourself, “Do I use this often?”
 If the answer is no, trash it or store it out of site.
 Do this with supplements, cosmetics, documents, clothes, or anything that can distract you.

 Lighten Your Load Of Stress

-With Halloween, Thanksgiving, Christmas, and News Year along with your busy schedule, reducing social obligations during the fall/winter months can be helpful too.
+With Halloween, Thanksgiving, Christmas, and News Years, reducing social obligations during the fall/winter months can be helpful too.
 Instead of planning that long road trip, try spending the weekend at home.
 A weekend at home with family and friends can go a long way to help you recharge for the busy holiday season.